SixArm/csv-to-usv-rust-crate/README.md

 Options for USV separators and modifiers:

-* -u, --unit-separator : Set the unit separator string.
+* -u, --us : Set the unit separator (US) string.

-* -r, --record-separator : Set the record separator string.
+* -r, --rs : Set the record separator (RS) string.

+* -g, --gs : Set the group separator (GS) string.

+* -f, --fs : Set the file separator (FS) string.

+* -e, --esc : Set the escape (ESC) string.

+* -z, --eot : Set the end of transmission (EOT) string.

-Options for USV style sets:
+Options for USV style:

 * --style-braces : Set the style to use braces, such as "{US}" for Unit Separator.

-* --style-controls : Set the style to use controls, such as "\u{001F}" for Unit Separator.
+* --style-controls : Set the style to use controls, such as "\u{1F}" for Unit Separator.

 * --style-symbols : Set the style to use symbols, such as "␟" for Unit Separator.

-* --style-liners : Set the style to use liners wrapping every symbol, such as "\n␟\n" for Unit Separator.

-* --style-sheets : Set the style similar to spreadsheet sheets, such as "␟" for Unit Separator and "␟\n" for Record Separator.
+Options for USV layout:

+* --layout-0: Show each item with no line around it.
+This is no layout, in other words one long line.

+* --layout-1: Show each item with one line around it.
+This is like single-space lines for long form text.

+* --layout-2: Show each item with two lines around it.
+This is like double-space lines for long form text.

+* --layout-units: Show each unit on one line.
+This can be helpful for line-oriented tools.

+* --layout-records: Show each record on one line.
+This is like a typical spreadsheet sheet export.

+* --layout-groups: Show each group on one line.
+This can be helpful for folio-oriented tools.

+* --layout-files: Show one file on one line.
+This can be helpful for archive-oriented tools.

 Options for command line tools: